moskalyk/SolidityArchives/README.md

 # SolidityArchives
 An archive of "interesting" solidity smart contacts based on both incentive and contract design.

+Instead of just keeping these in an Evernote before I properly curate, I thought it would be best to put it out to the world (just in case someone learning stumbled upon these in their raw form).

 1. Token Curated Registries: https://github.com/skmgoldin/tcr
 2. Iterable Mapping: https://github.com/chriseth/solidity-examples/blob/master/iterable_mapping.sol